nmantani/PS-MOTW/README.md

 ### Parameters
 - Path
 Specifies the path to remove MOTW.
 This parameter is mandatory.
+The "-Path" string can be omitted.
+Multiple paths can be specified with a comma-separated list.

 ### Examples
 ```powershell